lpawlak1/data_structures/readme.md

 # class `container`

-Interface used in all structures.
+Basic interface with basic info as size in it, used in all structures.

 ## Summary